lisa-butler/Dive-Tables/MyREADME.md

 **Testing using PEP8:**

 I used the software PEP8 to test each python file individually.
-The results were all errors pertaining to line length being too long and trailingg white spaces.
+The results were all errors pertaining to line length being too long and trailing white spaces.
 I broke the lines up by using ''' but could not remedy the whitespaces without removing spaces from between words.
+When i deployed with the lines broken they were displayig wrong so i decided to return them to their previous state as i did not have time to seek another way to solve the line too long error.
+No other errors were present.

 ## Bugs